scotam/scotam-site/site/content/pages/index.md

   -
     name: JOHNNIE YELLOCK II
     brief: >
-      To have someone who has served our country in battle is always an honor.
-Johnnie fought in XX War, but now is one our top employees in our company.
-He is an avid participator on social media and always enjoys a good hike.
-Want to know what the best trails are?
-Just ask Johnnie!
+      A proud veteran (United State Air Force), Johnnie constantly seeks out new challenges to overcome, including traveling throughout Texas to find the perfect clients for Scottish American.
+Wounded in combat, he inspires those around him through volunteering and public speaking.
+When he wants to relax, Johnnie jumps out of planes, scuba dives, and cycles for miles on end with his giant schnauzer Argo by his side.
     upload_image: ad1d0f8e-ea36-4641-b8e4-6f9574099d34
     background_color_code: rgb(52, 201, 206);
   -
     name: Rachel Osterbach
-    brief: 'Along with being one of the top helping hands in the mailroom, Rachel made her television debut on A&E Born This Way.
-This docu-series highlights the outgoing personalities and amazing abilities of seven young adults born with Down Syndrome.
-When asking her what her favorite part of being on TV, she says, “Being famous.”'
+    brief: 'A helping hand in the mailroom, Rachel made her television debut on A&E’s Emmy Award-winning docu-series, Born This Way.
+Born This Way highlights the outgoing personalities of Rachel and six other young adults born with Down Syndrome.
+When asked what her favorite part of being on TV is, Rachel laughs and says, “Being famous of course!”'
     upload_image: 6cd72a4d-c24d-47c6-85e1-364ae8bc12bc
     background_color_code: rgb(188, 94, 171)
   -
     name: Steve Georgalos
-    brief: >
-      This Greek ball of energy lives and breathes New York City.
-He sells construction insurance and enjoys entertaining his clients, whether it’s a night out on the town or with an amazing meal at his favorite restaurant.
-Ask Steve what he likes to do for phone–make lots and lots of money!
+    brief: 'Not for the faint of heart, this Greek Energizer Bunny/force of nature lives and breathes New York City.
+Steve is an expert in  construction insurance and enjoys entertaining his clients, typically with with an amazing meal at his favorite steak restaurant.
+We’re not entirely sure about Steve’s claim that he has the nicest hair in the industry, but we are sure that he can shoot the 3 like Steph Curry!'
     upload_image: 3639506c-3494-4eb5-b9bf-56b21499fd1d
     background_color_code: rgb(244, 198, 70);
 employe1: